Skip to contents

 #> Var. expl. (%) 100.000

-# Gamma: how each characteristic maps to the factor
+# How each characteristic maps onto the factor

 fit$lambda